Core Web Vitals Explained: Non-Technical Guide

 In South Africa, where mobile networks can be inconsistent and data costs matter to users, CWV is critical for two reasons:

-1. SEO Impact: A site that passes CWV gets a slight ranking boost over competitors with identical content but failing scores.
+1. SEO Impact: A site that passes CWV can get a slight ranking advantage over competitors with identical content but failing scores.
 It acts as a tiebreaker.

 To review performance alongside broader technical issues, use our SEO Audit Tool.